eryxcoop/cardano-zk-proof-of-innocence/README.md

 **Temporary Workaround**

-Until a more robust solution is available—such as passing a custom Circom path to circom_tester via CLI or submitting a pull request to improve this.
+Until a more robust solution is available such as passing a custom Circom path to circom_tester via CLI or submitting a pull request to improve this.
 You’ll need to apply a manual fix:

 Open the file: